MaiaraCarvalho/BollingerBands_dBot/README.md

 Our robot is designed to work with Deriv dBot platform, a variety of trading platforms, making it accessible to traders all around the world.
 It is also equipped with risk management features to help minimize losses and maximize profits.

 Don't let market volatility and unpredictability get in the way of your trading success.
-Let Bollinger Bands Trader do the work for you and start trading with confidence today.
+Let Bollinger Bands Trader do the work for you and [Start Trading](https://track.deriv.com/_sunbqLEv-ZM-WNa_P_Nb_2Nd7ZgqdRLk/1/) with confidence today.